Most of us live a life that is characterized by excess.

 One of the best ways to start living intentionally and designing your environment in a way that promotes success is to minimize your life.

-Minimizing and simplifying your life will allow you to allocate more time and energy to engage meaningful pursuits — spending time with friends, building deep personal connections, learning new skills, etc.
+Minimizing your life will allow you to allocate more time and energy to engage meaningful pursuits — spending time with friends, building deep personal connections, learning new skills, etc.

 In today’s article, we’re going to talk about various ways to minimize your life so that you can spend more of your days immersed in experiences that bring you joy.